-- (1) The skier has the option to declare the BSP the skier intends to enter the course in as well as the first trick.
-Time shall start at the first movement towards that trick, even if the skier does not complete the trick. - (2) In the case where the skier declares the skier will enter the course backward but falls prior to the course and recovers to a forward BSP time shall start at the first movement toward any trick after the tumble turn recovery. - (3) If the skier does not declare a BSP or first trick then time shall start at the first movement toward any pass trick listed in Chapter 8.
+- (1) The skier has the option to can declare the BSP the skier intends to enter the course in as well as the first trick.
+Time shall start at the first movement towards that trick, even if the skier does not complete the trick. - (2) In the case where If the skier declares the skier will enter the course backward but falls prior to the course and recovers to a forward BSP time shall start at the first movement toward any trick after the tumble turn recovery.

-- (G) Speed Signal for Skier.
+- (3) If the skier does not declare a BSP or first trick then time shall start at the first movement toward any pass trick listed in Chapter 8. - (G) Speed Signal for Skier.
 The skier may request a signal when the planing, start, and/or course speed is attained. - (1) Signal.
-This signal can take the form of sound, a hand signal, a tap/chop on the rope, or other available form of signal recognized by the skier as permitted by the Chief Judge. - (2) When Signal Not Required.
+This signal ean may take the form of sound, a hand signal, a tap/chop on the rope, or another available form of signal recognized by the skier as permitted by the Chief Judge. - (2) When Signal Not Required.
 The requested signal is not required if the skier attempts the start or commences the pass before the start and/or course speed is reached. - (H) Engine Trim Position.
-The skier can request the driver to change the engine trim position from the default position and is responsible to approve its placement before commencing. - (1) Handle.
+The skier can may request the driver to change the engine trim position from the default position and is responsible to approve for approving its placement before commencing. - (I) Handle Additional Equipment.
 The 38cm tournament supplied handle shall be the default handle for the slalom and trick events.
 If they desire, the skier may request a 30cm handle before the start of the pass.
-For the trick event skiers may supply their own handles for each pass.
+For the trick event skiers may supply their own handles and additional equipment for each pass.